Memorial area and balloon release for Doncaster youngster at city school

 Mason was on end of life care in hospital having spent several years awaiting the correct donor for him to undergo essential heart transplant surgery.
 Sadly, doctors were unable to find a correct match for Mason who had hypoplastic left heart syndrome.

+“Park Primary is a tremendous school and has a special place in my heart as the school I once attended and where my mum was the head of the nursery.

+“It was lovely to meet Mason’s family and to have Mason’s brother Jacob helping me cut the ribbon.
+Well done to everyone who has made this happen.”

-Last year his parents Dave and Nicola said: “This journey has been one hell of a rollercoaster.
+Last year Mason’s parents Dave and Nicola said: “This journey has been one hell of a rollercoaster.

 "Like all rollercoasters, unfortunately they have to end at some point.